alextebbs/lore/README.md

 - You should be able to create a character without a login, and then associate that character with your login (no idea how to do this)

-- Relational stuff is still messed up
-  - Friends/Enemies is giving 6 of each

 ### Mid

 - Images need to actually get stored somewhere, unfortunately
 - Character name should fill in in the sidebar when character is being generated
+- Reroll doesn't do anything
+- Use this? https://vercel.com/blog/introducing-the-vercel-ai-sdk
 - Sort out prompts, add examples, tune them

+- Relational stuff is still messed up
+  - Friends/Enemies is giving 6 of each.
+The database relation isn't set right
   - Relational items are still a bit wacky in prompt generator
-- Reroll doesn't do anything
-- Use this? https://vercel.com/blog/introducing-the-vercel-ai-sdk

 ### Low